Take Five: World markets themes for the week ahead | MarketScreener

 Companies have downplayed the impact of trade war, but vulnerable sectors - such as European luxury, capital goods and carmakers - have been especially volatile.

-Global earnings revised up - https://reut.rs/2vtGfHN
+Global earnings revised up:

 (Reporting by Sujata Rao, Daniel Burns, Vidya Ranganathan, Jamie McGeever and Helen Reid; compiled by Sujata Rao; Editing by Janet Lawrence)